aleksify/pushswap-disorder/README.md

-# Disorder Threshold Testing for O(n²) Sorting Algorithms
+# Disorder Threshold Testing for push_swap

-A Python utility for generating test data with precise disorder values to expose performance issues in O(n²) sorting algorithms used in academic sorting subjects (e.g. push_swap).
+Test your push_swap with specified disorder range.

 ## The Problem